jonoellis/jonoellis.github.io/_posts/2025-09-19-were-is-my-mind.md

 ![T-shirt mockup](https://ellis.scot/uploads/werewolftee3.png)

 I sometimes design t-shirts for fun.
 I tested out Canva’s print service with a recent Halloween-core design. (“Werewolf-core” is surely a thing, right?)
 Needless to say Canva’s print quality was fine.
-Not amazing, not shit.
-But the t-shirt is is shit.
+Not amazing, but fine.
+The inks are okay but the colours hardly pop.
+But the t-shirt is shit.
 Certainly not £25 worth... probably barely £10 worth including the print.
-The inks are okay but the colours hardly pop.
-Overall it’ll do but I shan't be using Canva again for printing.
-Still, it's been a while since I had a t-shirt that I designed on my back and I'm proud of that.
+Not Spreadshirt quality.
+Overall it’ll do for a goofy one-off but I shan't be using Canva again for printing.
+Still, it's been a while since I had a t-shirt that I designed on my back and I like that.

+**Update 2025-09-20:** Canva gave me a full refund when I complained about the quality of their t-shirt.